fvr1210/beer_prices/ReadMe.md

 <p><h1>Beerboard</h1></p>
-<p>Beer and Money, two of my favorite things on this world&hellip; just kidding, I only like money because you can buy beer with it.
-And in switzerland you need a lot of money to buy beer.</p>
+<p>Beer and Money, two of my favorite things on this world… just kidding, I only like money because you can buy beer with it.
+And in Switzerland you need a lot of money to buy beer.</p>
 <p>Do you?
-Yes beer is expensive in restaurants and bars in switzerland but I don't think it is in the supermarket, where you can buy beer at low prices down to 0.50 $ for a half liter can.
-While travalling I never really found cheaper beer in supermarkets or small shops.</p>
+Yes beer is expensive in restaurants and bars in Switzerland but I don't think it is in the supermarket, where you find half liter beer cans for 0.50$.
+While visiting other countries I rarely found cheaper beer in supermarkets or small shops.</p>
-<p>Sometime ago I found data about beer prices which was collected by GoEuro (now Omio) a travel where you can find, compare and buy trail, bus and flight tickets for Europe (now also for the USA and Canada, that&rsquo;s maybe the reason why they changed names&hellip;). &nbsp;This data includes among others supermarket, hotel bar and overall prices for a 0.33L beer in different cities.</p>
+<p>A few months ago I found data about beer prices.
+This data was collected by GoEuro (now Omio), a travel website, where you can find, compare and buy tickets for trains, buses or flights for European countries (now also for the USA and Canada, that’s maybe the reason why they changed names…).
+This data includes supermarket, hotel bar and overall prices for a 0.33L beer in different cities.</p>
 <p>So what do you do when you are interested in economics, data and beer?
 Right you build a Beer Data Dashboard aka Beerboard. &nbsp;</p>
-With this Beerboard I know can answer questions like:
+With this Beerboard I now can answer questions like:
 <ul>
 <li>
-&laquo;Is Switzerland really an expensive place to drink beer?&rdquo; (Spoiler: yes it is, especially as a tourist in a hotel bar but not so as resident when you compare it with the earnings&hellip;)
+&laquo;Is Switzerland really an expensive place to drink beer?&rdquo; (Spoiler: yes it is, especially as a tourist in a hotel bar but not really as citizen when you compare earnings&hellip;)
 </li>
 <li>
-&laquo;Do people drink more beer in countries where beer is cheaper?&raquo;
+&laquo;Do people drink more beer when it's cheaper?&raquo;
 </li>
 <li>
-&laquo;Where can people buy the most beer with their income?&raquo;
+&laquo;Where can inhabitants buy the most beer with their income?&raquo;
 </li>
 </ul>
-If you like my Beerboard or you want to have your own dashboard for your data you can contact me over my <a href="www.linkedin.com/in/flavio-von-rickenbach-12103b">LinkedIn</a> or via <a href="mailto:%20flavio_von_rickenbach@hotmail.com">Mail</a>
+If you like my Beerboard and you want to have your own dashboard for your data, you can contact me over my <a href="www.linkedin.com/in/flavio-von-rickenbach-12103b">LinkedIn</a> or via <a href="mailto:%20flavio_von_rickenbach@hotmail.com">Mail</a>
 CC-BY 4.0
 <p><h2>Data Sources</h2></p>
-<p>For this Beerboard I use data from different sources and this sources sometimes also use further sources&hellip; I try the show on this info site the source of each number such that I don&rsquo;t have to do this in the graphs which would make them more messy.
-Following I name the source of the data, how the data is named in my GitHub folder, the names of the variables and the meaning of this variables</p>
+<p>For this Beerboard I use data from different sources and this sources sometimes also use further sources&hellip; Showing all this in the graphs would make the them really messy.
+Therefore I created this section.
+Following I state where if found the data I use for my graphs and describe it.</p>
 <p><h3>GoEuro Data </h3></p>
 <strong>Name of the file:</strong> world_wide_beer_prices.csv
 <p><strong>Source:</strong></p> The data was collected in 2015.
-I can&rsquo;t find a link for the raw data anymore but <a href="https://graphics.wsj.com/table/BEER_062415">here</a> is a table with the data you could probably scrap and <a href="https://www.businessinsider.com/go-euros-beer-price-index-shows-the-most-expensive-places-for-beer-2015-7?op=1&amp;r=US&amp;IR=T">here</a> you find a graphic produced by GoEuro with additional information I also use here.
-If this two will not work for you use your favorite search engine and search for &ldquo;goeuro beer index 2015&rdquo; and then choose images
+I can&rsquo;t find a link for the raw data anymore but <a href="https://graphics.wsj.com/table/BEER_062415">here</a> is a table with the data you could probably scrap and <a href="https://www.businessinsider.com/go-euros-beer-price-index-shows-the-most-expensive-places-for-beer-2015-7?op=1&amp;r=US&amp;IR=T">here</a> you find a graphic produced by GoEuro with additional information about the data in the footnotes.
+If this two links are not working, use your favorite search engine and search for &ldquo;goeuro beer index 2015&rdquo; and then choose images.
 <p><strong>Variables:</strong></p>
 <ul>
 <li>